 Outside of work, Liz enjoys writing, play-dates with her nieces, and being in nature.
 Her favorite season is summer, or in her words, “mermaid season.”
 She loves her Vitamix and food processor, both of which allow her to create new and deliciously healthy things in the kitchen.

 To learn more about how Liz became interested in whole-body health, read her story…

 Liz’s interest in holistic health began as more of a necessity, which later evolved into a passion for helping others.
 As young as 14, Liz started experiencing symptoms of what would take doctors nearly 10 years to diagnose as Eocinophilic Esophagitis (EoE), amongst other things.
-From chronic hives to frequent occurrences of painful and violent dysphasia, Liz went about her adolescence never able to find meaningful guidance on how to improve and manage this confusing, sometimes frightening, condition.
+From chronic hives to frequent occurrences of painful and violent dysphagia, Liz went about her adolescence never able to find meaningful guidance on how to improve and manage this confusing, sometimes frightening, condition.

 At 22, Liz finally received a proper diagnosis but was fed up with conventional medical advice of “take these pills and chew better.”
 The diagnosis advanced, but the advice did not.
 If it didn’t help before, why would it now?
 It was then that Liz turned to holistic medicine and within months, between drastic dietary improvements and supplementing with herbal medicine, her symptoms were next to gone.